 Wisconsin charges a Parental Payment for children who participate in the Children's Long Term Support waiver.
 This payment is only charged for families with children between 0 and 18 years of age.
 The payment is a percentage of the costs of the program, ranging from 0-41%, depending on family income.
 Children in the TEFRA Katie Beckett program have no parental payments.
 More information on Parental Payments can be found on the What Does It Cost? page.

-Wisconsin also has several adult-only waivers, including Community Integration Program, Family Care Waiver, Community Options, Self-Directed Support (IRIS), and Elderly/Physically Disabled.
+Wisconsin also has several adult-only waivers, including Family Care Waiver and Self-Directed Support Waiver.

 Advocacy Organizations in Wisconsin: